mattermost/mattermost-handbook/operations/operations/company-policies/community-response-policy.md

 While anyone can escalate a sensitive topic, only approved responders listed below can engage.
 If you’d like to be an approved responder for one or more of the topics, we welcome the help!
 Reach out to @jason.blais on community.mattermost.com, and you will be added to the next training session.

 1. Non-regulatory **Privacy/Telemetry** where opinions are at play more than legal or regulatory issues:
-   * Approved Responders: Head of Community, Lead PM, CPO, CEO
+   * Approved Responders: Dr. Program Management, Lead PM, CTO, CEO
-   * Loop in: CEO
+   * Loop in: CEO, CRO
    * Template Response: To be added
 2. Product-related **Regulations/GDPR**, and other legal issues:
-   * Approved Responders: Head of Community, Lead PM, Head of Legal, CPO, CEO
+   * Approved Responders: Head of Security, VP Legal, VP Product, CRO, CEO
-   * Loop in: Head of Legal, Lead PM
+   * Loop in: VP Legal, Lead PM, CFO
    * Template Response: To be added
 3. **Licensing**, including open source and commercial license inquiries:
-   * Approved Responders: Head of Community, Lead PM, CEO
+   * Approved Responders: Dr. Program Management, CRO, CEO
    * Template Response: To be added
 4. **Packaging**, including requests for making an Enterprise feature free:
-   * Approved Responders: Lead PM, CPO
+   * Approved Responders: Lead PM, VP Product, CTO
+   * Loop in: CEO, CRO
    * Template Response: To be added
 5. **Workplace policies**, including hiring locations:
-   * Approved Responders: Director of HR, Head of Legal
+   * Approved Responders: VP HR, VP Legal
    * Template Response: To be added
 6. **Security vulnerabilities**
-   * Approved Responders: Head of Community, Head of Security, Security PM, VP Eng
+   * Approved Responders: Head of Security, Security PM, CTO
-   * Loop in: Head of Security, Security PM, VP Eng
+   * Loop in: CEO, VP Product, CFO
    * Template Response: To be added
 7. **Illicit use**
-   * Approved Responders: Head of Community, VP Marketing, CEO
+   * Approved Responders: VP Legal, CFO
-   * Loop in: Head of Legal, VP Marketing
+   * Loop in: VP Legal, CEO
    * Template Response: To be added
 8. Marketing-related **Regulations/GDPR**, and other legal issues:
-   * Approved Responders: Head of Community, VP Marketing, Head of Legal, CEO
+   * Approved Responders: VP Legal, CFO, CEO
-   * Loop in: VP Marketing, Head of Legal
+   * Loop in: VP Legal, CEO
    * Template Response: To be added
 9. **Governmental data request**, e.g. US government requesting user/customer data under US jurisdiction:
-   * Approved Responders: Head of Legal, CEO
+   * Approved Responders: VP Legal, CEO
-   * Loop in: Head of Legal
+   * Loop in: VP Legal
    * Template Response: To be added

 ### Non-sensitive topics